 When can I begin using GWR?

-Spring 2015 Semester: November 18, 2014, 7 a.m. – January 2, 2015, 4 p.m.
+Spring 2024 Semester: November 10, 2023, 7 a.m. – January 19, 2024, 5 p.m.

 How many times can I access GWR?

 You may access the GWR system as many times as needed throughout the web registration period to register for, add, and drop courses.
-Any changes in course selection must be made in person at the appropriate office(s) after Web Registration ends, but prior to the end of Late Registration.
+Any changes in course additions must be made on a Graduate Change of Registration form after Web Registration ends, but prior to the end of Late Registration.
 Upon submission, the form is routed to the appropriate office(s) for signature, and then routed to the Records Office.
 Graduate student forms are accessed via Inside Loyola, Loyola Self-Service, select Student Forms.
 You will be contacted if there are issues with the form submission.

 How do I use GWR?